 }

 Remember to change the post ID according to your unique ID.
-So after you add this CSS code to your website, you will see it live.
+After adding this CSS code to your website, you will see the changes live.

-Just like this, you will be able to remove the Divi footer from any posts on your site.
+Similarly, you can remove the Divi footer from any posts on your site.

 2) Hide footer with Divi’s Theme Panel